chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/006_tuple.md

 - Useful for fixed data sets, configuration, and as dictionary keys.
 - Use `tuple()` to convert other iterables.
 - Use named tuples for more readable code.

+## 🧪 Practice Exercises

+1. Create a tuple of your favorite movies and print each movie using a loop.
+2. Write a function that takes a tuple of numbers and returns the sum of all elements.
+3. Implement a function that takes a tuple of coordinates and returns the distance from the origin (0, 0).
+4. Create a program that unpacks a tuple of RGB values and prints them in a formatted string.
+5. Write a function that takes a tuple of strings and returns a new tuple with the lengths of each string.
+6. Create a tuple of mixed data types (integers, strings, floats) and demonstrate how to access each element.
+7. Implement a function that takes a tuple of tuples (representing points) and returns a list of distances from the origin for each point.